-The Dublin Institute of Technology (DIT) is inviting applications for Centenary Scholarship Programme for the academic year 2018-2021.
-These opportunities are available for DIT’s full-time taught Masters programmes.
+The Dublin Institute of Technology (DIT) is inviting applications for Centenary Scholarship Programme for the academic year 2018-2019.
+These scholarships are available for DIT’s full-time taught Masters programmes.

 The Scholarship Programme aims to attract excellent candidates to the taught master’s programme and encourage early application.

 Dublin Institute of Technology is one of Ireland’s largest and most innovative university-level institutions.
 As a comprehensive, dual-sector doctoral-awarding institution, DIT combines the academic excellence of a traditional university with professional, career-oriented learning, preparing graduates for productive leadership roles.

 Applicants must have an IELTS (or equivalent) level at a minimum of 0.5.